zdravkov/kendo-docs/getting-started/using-kendo-with/webforms/asp-net-hello-services.md

 page, but can be used to dynamically create HTML elements.
 Specifically for this example, a table row is needed.
 This implementation involves adding a div with an id of **templates** right after the closing **script block**.
-The style on this div will be set to **display: none**.
-This means that this div and all its content will not be displayed on the page.
+The style on this div will be set to `display: none` This means that this div and all its content will not be displayed on the page.
 Inside of this div, create a table.
 Create a single table row definition with a column for first name, a column for the last name, and a column for the delete button that contains a button.
-These elements will have classes and not id’s since they will be used over and over again.
+These elements will have classes and not id's since they will be used over and over again.

 ### Create A Block Of Template HTML